AdguardTeam/AdGuardVpnKnowledgeBase/110.android-vpn/130.solving-problems/120.logcat/docs.en.md

 4. If your device runs Android 5.0 or later, increase "Logger buffer sizes" to 4M per log buffer

-4M should be enough for storing the logs we need until you're able to do the second part (getting log from the device);
+4M should be enough for storing the logs we need until you're able to do the second part (extracting log from the device);

 **Important:** you need to reproduce the problem after you've done with the first part!